Zhumadian Henan, China Travel Guide

 Beyond the main attractions, Zhumadian and its surroundings hold opportunities for cultural and natural immersion.

-Experience local and national artistic expressions.
+Experience local and national artistic forms.

 Information about performances is typically in Chinese.